Mybridge/amazing-android-apps/README.md

-# amazing-android-apps
-Amazing open source Android apps written in Java
+#Amazing open source Android apps written in Java

 This is “amazing” series of open source projects.
 Also see the post published [here](https://medium.mybridge.co/38-amazing-android-open-source-apps-java-1a62b7034c40)

 This is an extremely competitive list of open source Android apps. and it carefully picks the best Android apps written in Java that are currently open source.
 To give you an idea about the quality of this list, currently the average number of Github stars is <b>3,874.</b>

 The apps are broken down into 13 groups: Social Networking, News, Photos & Videos, Productivity, Music, Game, Messaging, Media, Finance, Architecture, Utilities, Reference, Weather.

-Mybridge initially picked the apps.
+[Mybridge](www.mybridge.co) initially picked the apps.
 You're welcome to contribute, but let's make sure only quality apps are submitted.

 ## Learn